-11.2.4.3 Module Status Reference Data: ALG626 and ALG628
+11.2.4.3 The module Status Reference Data: ALG626 and ALG628

 The module can optionally be configured to return two bits of module status data to the CPU.
-The CPU stores this data in the 32-bit Module Status Reference area configured for this module.
+The CPU stores this data in the 32-bit The module Status Reference area configured for this module.

-During operation, the PLC must be in an I/O Enabled mode for the current Module Status to be scanned and updated in reference memory.
+During operation, the PLC must be in an I/O Enabled mode for the current The module Status to be scanned and updated in reference memory.